 AGD also has regulatory and compliance functions.
 We work with businesses and provide services direct to the public to achieve better compliance and promote a fair, secure and balanced marketplace, where consumers are protected and know their rights.

-AGD supports the work of independent offices, including, the Equal Opportunity Commissioner and the Commissioner for Victims’ Rights, while also supporting the Minister for Emergency Services and Minister for Police, the Hon Peter Malinauskas MLC, through the South Australian Computer Aided Dispatch, South Australian Government Radio Network (SAGRN) and the State Rescue Helicopter Service.
+AGD supports the work of independent offices, including, the Equal Opportunity Commissioner and the Commissioner for Victims’ Rights, while also supporting the Minister for Emergency Services and Minister for Police through the South Australian Computer Aided Dispatch, South Australian Government Radio Network (SAGRN) and the State Rescue Helicopter Service.

-AGD is an administrative unit established under the Public Sector Management Act 1995.
+AGD is an administrative unit established under the Public Sector (Honesty and Accountability) Act 1995 (previously Public Sector Management Act 1995).

 Want to know more?

-- Read about the courts, tribunals and independent bodies we support.
+- Courts, tribunals and independent bodies we support